 As per the FIDE article 9.6.2, if no pawn movement and no capture has been made within the last 75 moves then the game is drawn.
 But if the last move resulted in a checkmate then that is given more priority.

 Under the new 75 rule, a game is drawn automatically by the arbiter even if both players forget to claim a draw by the 50 move rule.
 Hence the chess game can’t go on forever.

 As per the FIDE article 9.2, A player having the move can claim a draw if the same position is about to appear for the third time and the player has written this down in his/her scoresheet and declared the arbiter about this or if the same position has already repeated for the three times.

-Here the positions are considered the same provided the same pieces occupy the same square, possible moves of both the players are same, same player has the move, castling rights are same and possibility of en passant is also the same.
+Here the positions are considered the same provided the same pieces occupy the same square, possible moves of both the players are the same, the same player has the move, castling rights are the same and the possibility of en passant is also the same.

-Now just like the 50 move rule, under the threefold repetition rule the game is not drawn automatically.
-The player has to claim for it.
-So what happens if the player forgets to claim by this rule and that brings to our next topic, fivefold repetition rule.
+Now just like the 50 move rule, under the threefold repetition rule, the game is not drawn automatically.
+The player has to claim it.
+So what happens if the player forgets to claim by this rule that brings us to our next topic, the fivefold repetition rule.

 What Is The Fivefold Repetition Rule?

 As per the FIDE article 9.6.1, a game is drawn automatically if the same position occurs at least three times.
 Here the definition of ‘same position’ is the same as we discussed in the threefold repetition rule.

 Under the fivefold repetition rule, none of the players has to claim a draw.
 The arbiter can declare the game as a draw as soon as this rule comes into effect.